vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 It cannot be used as "proof", like - I can't explain or prove with words, you have to experience something to understand.
 Then one should ask - why did you even compose bhAShya-s - stick to yogic experience only then.

-If there are edges, we better say they are edges, and not you have to do tapas to understand this.
+If there are edges, we better say they are edges, and "not you have to do tapas to understand this".

 ## avdiyA reality
 If brahman is the only real, what is avidyA, which apparently is a co-eternal?